XENO2410/Cancer-Classifier/README.md

 In this project, we use Python libraries to create a K-Nearest Neighbor classifier that predicts whether a patient has breast cancer.

 ## Tasks
-18/18 complete
-Mark the tasks as complete by checking them off.

 ### Explore the Data
 1. Import the breast cancer data using `load_breast_cancer` from `sklearn.datasets`.